AbonyiXavier/social-network-Apis/README.md

 - updatedAt
 - deletedAt

-The diagramatic representaion of the models can be found here
+The diagrammatic representation of the models can be found here

 ![ER-Diagram](https://github.com/AbonyiXavier/social-network-Apis/assets/49367987/db7452c8-47f4-4f0d-b3a9-fa694678b45d)
 ### Features Implemented